 - Use in severe snow conditions (if applicable)

-- Manufacturer and tyre information
+- Manufacturer and tire information

 - A QR code to reference product database (EPREL)